Aya-A-Saad/healthcare-data-simulation/README.md

-# Healthcare-data-simulation
-# Simulated Clinical & Billing Data Generator
+# Synthetic Hospital Visits and Billing Records generator

 ## Overview
 This Python script generates a synthetic healthcare dataset that simulates clinical and billing records for healthcare analytics and data science practice.